 Integrating constant pressure ignition using SciPy#

-Solve a constant pressure ignition problem where the governing equations are implemented in Python.
+Solve a constant pressure ignition problem in Python using an external integrator.

-This demonstrates an approach for solving problems where Cantera’s reactor network model cannot be configured to describe the system in question.
-Here, Cantera is used for evaluating thermodynamic properties and kinetic rates while an external ODE solver is used to integrate the resulting equations.
+This demonstrates an approach for solving problems where Cantera is used to evaluate thermodynamic properties and kinetic rates while an external ODE solver is used to integrate the resulting equations.
 In this case, the SciPy wrapper for VODE is used, which uses the same variable-order BDF methods as the Sundials CVODES solver used by Cantera.
+For most cases that are only modest variations on the standard reactor types, the extensible reactor framework provides an approach that builds on Cantera’s existing reactor network capabilities.

 Requires: cantera >= 2.5.0, scipy >= 0.19, matplotlib >= 2.0